 The latest edition of our Thompson Okanagan Backroad Mapbook contains 52 maps at 1:200,000 scale.
 Our industry-leading road coverage shows you all the highways, rural roads, forest service roads and resource roads, plus multi-use trails for hiking, cycling, horseback riding, ATVing, snowmobiling, snowshoeing and cross-country skiing.
 We also show you private and leased land, First Nations reserves, provincial and national parks, paddling routes and portages, ecological reserves, glaciers, wetlands and thousands of adventure Points of Interest.
 These 21.5 cm x 28 cm (8.5" x 11") maps are printed on thick, durable paper protected by a heavy-duty spiral-bound cover.
 You won’t find a longer-lasting, easier-to-use or more detailed collection of maps for the Thompson Okanagan anywhere.

-New to this edition, we have divided the index into Map and Adventure sections to make it even easier to use.
-You will find page numbers and map coordinates for each activity and location, plus important numbers, distance charts and an advertiser list for easy referencing.
+Our handy index is divided into Map and Adventure sections to make it as easy to use as possible.
+Here you will find page numbers and map coordinates for each activity and location, community information boxes with elevation and population, activity chart information boxes for trails and fish stocking, plus important numbers and an advertiser list for easy referencing.